 Birch – An intimate, unfussy, neighbourhood restaurant on the southern fringes of Bristol with its very own field, where the produce for the daily-changing, seasonal menu is grown.

 The Clockwork Rose – Newly opened, Britain’s first steampunk bar is the fictional watering hole of the adventurer Captain Sebastian Commodore.
 Its cocktail menu is full of salty stories with intriguing names like the ‘Pan Galactic Gargle Blaster’ and ‘Dark Tide’.

-Florist – Set to be a favourite among locals and visitors alike when it opens in early 2018, Florist is a new venture from the New World Trading Co, who already run some of the most inviting cocktail bars in the country; it’ll offer cocktails, world beers and a lip-smacking menu.
+Florist – A favourite among locals and visitors alike, Florist is a new venture from the New World Trading Co, who already run some of the most inviting cocktail bars in the country; it offers cocktails, world beers and a lip-smacking menu.

 Artist Residence Bristol – Set to open by summer 2018 in a former boot factory, this will be the fifth hotel in a quirky micro chain of boutique British residences; you’ll find it in the up-and-coming Stokes Croft neighbourhood.

 Kyle Blue – Bristol’s ‘luxury hostel boat’ is moored in the heart of the city’s historic harbour, a leisurely stroll from the centre.
 Climb aboard for private or shared accommodation and don’t miss a photo op sporting your captain’s hat with one hand on the helm!

 Being Brunel – This new museum invites visitors to step into the mind of the impressively-named engineer Isambard Kingdom Brunel.
 Channel your inner sailor and head on board the Brunel-designed ss Great Britain for the ‘Go Aloft!’ experience – a chance to climb its rigging!